abhinav-bagwari/game-mario/README.md

 - #### install the rest webpack by refering here --> https://webpack.js.org/loaders/babel-loader/
 - #### for audio install howler in your local pc  --> npm install howler
 - #### clone the repository and extract all the data
-- #### to start the build pack run "npm start" where the game is located
+- #### to start the build pack open the terminal where the game is located and run "npm start"